Alden FellowsNext Section

 Kentucky Center for the Arts »

 Kim worked with leaders in change management and servant leadership.

 Director, La Casita Center

 La Casita Center »

-Karina attended The Executive Program for Nonprofit Leaders at Stanford University.
+Karina attended the Executive Certificate in Nonprofit Leadership Program at Duke University.

 President, Volunteers of American of Kentucky